Skip to main content

 Generally, there are challenges for the ongoing support for local newsrooms, which are very vital and at the heart of everything local broadcasters do.
 The recovery tends to bottom out and plateau for a while.
 There has never been a recovery to where it was pre-2009, and that environment has become more constrained.
 It is a more challenging media environment.
 It is a way more competitive media environment.
 Those challenges are there.

 Before Ms Craig answers the second question, I have just had a thought.
 Would Ms Craig accept that the efforts of broadcasters generally to inculcate climate change issues into their news programmes have been really helpful?
-For a while a lot of it was in documentaries and various different programmes.
+For a while a lot of it was in documentaries and various programmes.
 I have noticed the difference myself even in the past number of months.
 Consider, for example, the way in which RTÉ has a specific correspondent for the environment, who is a former Member of this House.
 Does this focus and positioning of the subject within the news run tend to get greater attention than if the subject is appearing in a current affairs show or a magazine programme or whatever?
 It is the same with local media.

 Ms Celene Craig

-I thank the Senator and, certainly, we would like to think that some of our specific projects in media literacy, including climate literacy - and I will ask Mr. McLoughlin to speak on this also - and our Broadcasting Sustainability Network are very key to elevating the priority this is for BAI and, therefore, for the broadcasters and their audiences.
+I thank the Senator and, certainly, we would like to think that some of our specific projects in media literacy, including climate literacy - and I will ask Mr. McLoughlin to speak on this also - and our broadcasting sustainability network are very key to elevating the priority this is for BAI and, therefore, for the broadcasters and their audiences.
 Mr. McLoughlin might speak on this and to give a great deal more detail on this now.

 Mr. Declan McLoughlin